 A Fear is a useful emotion – it protects us by motivating us to act to avoid danger.
-But even fears that are helpful for us can become a problem, and there are many common fears that aren’t helpful and that limit our lives.
+But even fears that are helpful for us can become a problem, and there are many common fears that are less helpful and that limit our lives.

 D Another common fear is fear of rejection, a fear from our evolutionary past when we needed to be accepted as part of our groups to survive.
 Because of this evolved need to belong, rejection can be especially painful, and our desire to avoid it creates a deep fear that affects many parts of our lives.
 We worry about what people think of us, and we’re afraid of being seen in a negative way, according to psychotherapist John Amodeo.
 He adds that our fear of rejection may also be connected to an underlying belief that we might be unlovable, and to avoid being rejected, we might only let people see our best sides, or even reject them before they have a chance to reject us.

 G Psychologist Susan Jeffers has an interesting way of thinking about fear – she believes that all our fears can be divided into three levels.
-On the first level are fears we have about things that happen in our lives, and underneath those, on the second level, are fears that are connected to our state of mind.
-Fear of public speaking, for example, is a common level-one fear, but the deeper level-two fear that’s underneath it is fear is failure.
+On the first level are fears we have about things that happen in our lives, but underneath those are deeper level-two fears.
+Fear of public speaking, for example, is a level-one fear, but the deeper, level-two fear that’s underneath it is fear of failure.
 Another level-one fear is fear of intimacy, and the level-two fear underneath that is fear of rejection.
 But Jeffers believes that beneath those, at the third level, is just one single fear: that you can’t handle it – ‘at the bottom of every one of your fears is simply the fear that you can’t handle whatever life may bring you’, she says.

 IELTS Reading Questions for Fear Part 1:

 – Part 1 of Tara Brach’s talk about facing fear.
 There is a part 2 available on her website.